phoenixvc/cognitive-mesh/docs/prds/09-nextgen-ai/cognitive-mesh-v3-backend-architecture.md

 **Persona: Enterprise Knowledge Worker (Analyst, Strategist)**

-- As a knowledge worker, I want to see which phase of the process I’m in and step back when needed, so that I maintain control and authorship over the work.
+- As a knowledge worker, I want to see which phase of the process I'm in and step back when needed, so that I maintain control and authorship over the work.
-- As a decision-maker, I want to verify that AI suggestions are explainable, traceable, and respect my sector’s compliance needs, so that I can defend decisions to regulators and peers.
+- As a decision-maker, I want to verify that AI suggestions are explainable, traceable, and respect my sector's compliance needs, so that I can defend decisions to regulators and peers.
 - As a global team member, I want the system to match local cultural norms in prompts and authority, so that adoption and collaboration feel natural.

 **Persona: IT Compliance Officer**